MicrosoftDocs/powerquery-docs/powerquery-docs/table-promote-demote-headers.md

 ### Locations of the promote headers operation

-From here, you have a number of places where you can select the promote headers operation:
+From here, you have few places where you can select the promote headers operation:

 * On the **Home** tab, in the **Transform** group.